sflems/led-board-manager/README.md

 # NHL LED Scoreboard Web GUI & Configurator
 #### A Django based web app to configure an <a href="https://github.com/riffnshred/nhl-led-scoreboard">NHL LED Scoreboard</a> running on a Raspberry Pi.

+Designed as a solution to manage the NHL LED scoreboard project by @riffnshred.
+The app uses the current configuration schema found in the `nhl-led-scoreboard/config` directory and generates a form to modify the config.
+It references the JSON schema here and currently does not support editing configurations across versions.
+At the moment configs you edit are validated against this current schema exclusively.
+I'd certainly like to get this working sooner than later.

 _(Work in Progress)_

 ## Requirements